 At Chevron Australia, we’re using our unique assets and expertise as we seek to advance a lower carbon future.

 Together with our local business partners, we’re working to minimise our footprint and drive better environmental outcomes.

 It’s expected the towers will abate more than three thousand tonnes of greenhouse gas emissions over a five-year period by displacing traditional diesel-powered units – equivalent to taking approximately 1,000 cars off Australian roads for a single year.

-Designed by Australian provider EcoQuip, the towers produce zero scope one emissions, operate at significantly reduced sound levels and utilise bespoke, amber-coloured LED lumineers to minimise impact to animals and marine life.
+Designed by Australian provider EcoQuip, the towers produce zero scope one emissions, operate with no noise or greenhouse gas emissions and utilise bespoke, amber-coloured LED lumineers to minimise impact to animals and marine life.

 With innovative ‘set and forget’ technology requiring little maintenance or intervention, the switch to solar also significantly reduces potential hazards like fire or spills.

 founder and general manager, EcoQuip

-The mobile solar lighting towers will be used across Chevron’s operations on Barrow Island, including at the Gorgon carbon capture and storage system site, where naturally occurring CO2 is taken from offshore gas reservoirs and injected into a giant sandstone formation two kilometres beneath the surface.
+The mobile solar lighting towers are being used across Chevron’s operations on Barrow Island, including at the Gorgon carbon capture and storage system sites, where naturally occurring CO2 is taken from offshore gas reservoirs and injected into a giant sandstone formation two kilometres beneath the surface.